Directorate Nails Down New Tourism Trail Locations in Jerash

 The Nahr Al Dahab trail will also include the eastern baths area and the Levant alley, Khatatbeh said, noting that the shops on the trail will mainly focus on selling handmade products.

-After the Jerash Tourism Directorate and the Greater Jerash Municipality sign an agreement, Khatatbeh said the trail can open immediately, noting that the municipality has recently cleared an area of the trail from haphazardly-installed stalls that hindered visitors' movement.
+After the Jerash Tourism Directorate and the Greater Jerash Municipality sign an agreement, Khatatbeh said the trail can open immediately, noting that the municipality has recently cleared an area of the trail from haphazardly-installed stalls that hindered visitors movement.

 The second trail, named Umm Jozeh, will extend over 9km from the Dibeen to Jozeh areas, and will be dedicated for hikers and cyclists, the director said, adding that residents in the area will be trained to provide food and drinks, as well as accommodation.